 Royal London consists of The Royal London Mutual Insurance Society Limited and its subsidiaries.
 Royal London is the UK's largest mutual life insurer.
-The Group has around six million policyholdersand its businesses offer pensions, life assurance, savings and investment products and provide investment management.
-Products are distributed direct to customers and through independent financial advisers.
+The Group has around nine million policyholders and its businesses offer pensions, life assurance, savings and investment products and provide investment management.
+Products are distributed direct to policyholders and through independent financial advisers.